maoosi/prisma-appsync/docs/demo/user.md

 Multiple Users delete mutations can take one input:

--   `where`: `UserWhereInput!` A required object type specifying a field with a unique constraint (like role).
+-   `where`: `UserWhereFilterInput!` A required object type specifying a field with a unique constraint (like role).

 **Standard deleteMany mutation**